-STAFF COMMENT: The applicant has added two street trees to the front (existing) landscaped area and, together with the existing two street trees, meet the requirement of 4 street trees.
+STAFF COMMENT: The applicant has added two street trees to the front (existing) landscaped area and, together with the existing two street trees, provide 4 street trees.
+With the creation of the fifth unit the street tree requirement is 5 street trees.
+The City Arborist has not advised on how best to meet this requirement and staff will make a recommendation at the Hearing.